zilliztech/zdoc/versioned_docs/version-byoc/tutorials/faqs/faq-cluster.md

 1. Check if the IP address of your connection is included in the IP white list.

-1. Test the connectivity of the port by running **telnet in01-(uuid).(region).vectordb.zillizcloud.com 19530**.
+1. Test the connectivity of the port by running __telnet in01-(uuid).(region).vectordb.zillizcloud.com 19530__.
 If the issue remains unsolved after all above steps are tried, please[ submit a request](https://support.zilliz.com/hc/en-us).

-### What can I do if I cannot connect to Zilliz Cloud with Node.js SDK?{#what-can-i-do-if-i-cannot-connect-to-zilliz-cloud-with-nodejs-sdk}
+__What can I do if I cannot connect to Zilliz Cloud with Node.js SDK?__

 If you fail to connect to Zilliz Cloud with the Node.js SDK, please try the following: